albertov19/moonbeam_box/README.md

 The Plugin is used to get you started with a local standalone Moonbeam node quickly, the following commands are available:

 ### Install
-In this context, installing means downloading Docker (if its not installed already), and the Docker image of the Moonbeam standalone node.
+In this context, installing means downloading the Docker image of the Moonbeam standalone node (requires Docker to be installed).

 ```
 node_modules/.bin/truffle run moonbeam install